Pay your Traffic Citation

 WAGE ATTACHMENT UNIT 215-686-7289

-COMPASS - DEPARTMENT OF PUBLIC WELFARE
+COMPASS - PA DEPARTMENT OF HUMAN SERVICES (DHS)

 The COMPASS website is: www.compass.state.pa.us.